Jodrell Bank Observatory: Visitor facilities, and events

 On 7 July 2010, it was announced that the observatory was being considered for the 2011 United Kingdom Tentative List for World Heritage Site status.
 It was announced on 22 March 2011 that it was on the UK government's shortlist.
 In January 2018, it became the UK's candidate for World Heritage status.

 In July 2011 the visitor centre and observatory hosted "Live from Jodrell Bank - Transmission 001" – a rock concert with bands including The Flaming Lips, British Sea Power, Wave Machines, OK GO and Alice Gold.
 On 23 July 2012, Elbow performed live at the observatory and filmed a documentary of the event and the facility which was released as a live CD/DVD of the concert.

+On 6 July 2013, Transmission 4 featured Australian Pink Floyd, Hawkwind, The Time & Space Machine and The Lucid Dream.
 On 7 July 2013, Transmission 5 featured New Order, Johnny Marr, The Whip, Public Service Broadcasting, Jake Evans and Hot Vestry.
+On 30 August 2013, Transmission 6 featured Sigur Rós, Poliça and Daughter.

 On 31 August 2013, Jodrell Bank hosted a concert performed by the Hallé Orchestra to commemorate what would have been Lovell's 100th birthday.
 As well as a number of operatic performances during the day, the evening Halle performance saw numbers such as themes from Star Trek, Star Wars and Doctor Who among others.
 The main Lovell telescope was rotated to face the onlooking crowd and used as a huge projection screen showing various animated planetary effects.
 During the interval the 'screen' was used to show a history of Lovell's work and Jodrell Bank.

 There is an astronomy podcast from the observatory, named The Jodcast.
-The BBC television programme Stargazing Live is hosted in the control room of the observatory.
-The programme has had four series, in January 2011, 2012, 2013 and 2014.
+The BBC television programme Stargazing Live was hosted in the control room of the observatory from 2011 to 2016.

 Since 2016, the observatory hosted Bluedot, a music and science festival, featuring musical acts such as Public Service Broadcasting, The Chemical Brothers, as well as talks by scientists and scientific communicators such as Jim Al-Khalili and Richard Dawkins.